Roy Cropper: Storylines

 Roy finds Tony Gordon (Gray O'Brien) lying outside Underworld after he has suffered a heart attack.
 Roy calls an ambulance and Tony is rushed to hospital.
 Roy is shocked when Tony confesses to having Liam Connor (Rob James-Collier) murdered.
 Tony recovers and Roy fails to persuade him to confess the truth.
 Tony threatens to kill Roy and Hayley and they report him to the police, resulting in Tony's arrest.
 The police let him go due to a lack of evidence and Tony tries to murder Roy with a knife by trying to sneak up on him when he was bat-watching by the river, but Tony's mobile phone rings, alerting Roy, and ends up pushing Roy into the canal.
 On seeing Roy struggling, as he cannot swim, Tony rescues him and later hands himself in to the police, while Roy is found by Hayley and Becky.

 Roy proposes to Hayley again, but tensions over the wedding cause Hayley to move in with Anna Windass (Debbie Rush).
 A few weeks later, Tony breaks out of prison with the help of Robbie Sloane, a former cellmate and plans to hold Hayley and Carla Connor (Alison King) hostage at Underworld.
 Robbie poses as a businessman and lures Carla into the factory alone before holding her at gunpoint, and leaving her tied to her office chair with her mouth taped shut.
 He then tells Hayley that Carla has had an accident to get her into the factory.
 Hayley sees Carla bound and gagged but Robbie holds her at gunpoint too before she can escape.
 Tony then arrives.
 Tony rips the tape off Carla's mouth and announces his plans to murder them.
 After hearing what has happened, Roy heads to the factory and begs for Hayley's life.
 After Carla pleads with Tony, Hayley is later released and she is then reunited with Roy, just as the factory is blown up; although Carla manages to escape but Tony kills himself by walking back into the burning factory.
-On the day of his wedding, Hayley is late due to some interference by scorned wedding planner Mary Taylor (Patti Clare).
+On the day of their wedding, Hayley is late due to some interference by scorned wedding planner Mary Taylor (Patti Clare).
 She eventually makes it to the ceremony and she and Roy are married.
 Roy receives a letter from his estranged mother, Sylvia Goodwin (Stephanie Cole), telling him that his stepfather has died.
 A few days later, Sylvia turns up in Weatherfield to give Roy a train set.
 Hayley asks Roy to let Sylvia move in with them and she begins working with Roy in the café.
 Sylvia asks why she has not yet had grandchildren, and Hayley initially passes her infertility off as menopause.
 She is livid to discover that Hayley is transgender, but after getting to know Hayley, she learns to accept her for who she is.